amlbar/webpack-build-css-with-bug/README.md

 # webpack-build-css-with-bug
-Sample project to show a bug
+Sample project to show a css-loader bug.